What Is an Air Fryer and Should You Buy One?

-What is an air fryer anyway?
 An air fryer is a mini convection oven, in essence.
-Its promise: to match the taste and texture of your favorite deep-fried foods–minus the vat of fat and all those extra calories.
+Its promise: to match the taste and texture of your favorite deep-fried foods–minus the all the fat and all those extra calories.

-Air fryers aren't just one-trick ponies; you can also use them to roast or bake without turning on your oven.
-Use an air fryer to easily cook fish fillets, like salmon, in mere minutes!
+French fries, chicken wings, or air-fried chicken nuggets and tenders are a possibility, as are air-fried chicken breasts and thighs.
+These countertop appliances aren't just one-trick ponies to replicate crispy traditionally-fried foods; you can also use them to roast or bake without turning on your oven.
+You can use one to easily cook fish fillets, like salmon, in mere minutes!

 We put five machines through their paces, and two came out on top.
 Both Gourmia and Philips brands cooked golden fries (fresh and frozen) and a pound of cornmeal-crusted chicken drumsticks to our ideal level of crispness.
 They cooked these foods as well as a standard oven, but in half the overall time.
 Plus, both brands surprised us by cooking an 8-ounce salmon fillet perfectly.

 Best All Around Air Fryer: Gourmia GAF520 Electric Air Fryer ($140)